johnhawver/johnhawver/README.md

 **B.S.E.
 Computer Science, Mathematics minor — University of Michigan** · Class of 2029
 [Email](mailto:jnhawver@umich.edu) · [LinkedIn](https://www.linkedin.com/in/john-hawver/)

-I build low-latency systems and the tooling that proves they work.
-Most of my projects start from a measurement problem: what is this system's actual p99, where does the time go, and how do I keep a change from silently breaking correctness.
-I care about results that survive scrutiny, so each project below documents its methodology and its caveats alongside its numbers.
+Computer science student at Michigan working on backend and systems software in C++, Python, and Java, from matching-engine performance work to full-stack product engineering.
+The numbers in the projects below came out of the benchmark and validation harnesses built alongside them, under conditions each README states.

-Currently seeking **Summer 2027 software engineering internships** — systems, infrastructure, and trading/fintech.
+Currently seeking Summer 2027 Software Engineering Internships.

 ---